proficiencyhub95/ros2-basics/README.md

 Each node in ROS should be responsible for a single, modular purpose, e.g. controlling the wheel motors or publishing the sensor data from a laser range-finder.
 Each node can send and receive data from other nodes via topics, services, actions, or parameters.

 A full robotic system is comprised of many nodes working in concert.
-In ROS 2, a single executable (C++ program, Python program, etc.) can contain one or more nodes.
+In ROS2, a single executable (C++ program, Python program, etc.) can contain one or more nodes.

 ![Nodes](/images/Nodes.gif)